To travel hopefully is a better thing than to arrive

 First stage: from Milngavie to Drymen

 But because the important thing is to participate, but above all in this entry is the route, let me talk about the stage.
 Today’s was 19.5 km.
-The disappointment I took when, while I was dying of fatigue, I saw that it was not 15 as I thought…
+The disappointment I took when, while I was dying of fatigue, I noticed that it was not 15 as I thought…

 Anyway, nothing happens either.
 The guide already says it: it’s a day to get warm with the environment.
 Tomorrow, we have direct contact with Loch Lomond, and gradually leave the Lowlands to enter the Highlands.